 If you are a member of the deaf community or have dealt with deaf people, you may be familiar with the notions of the sign language letters or sign language alphabet and fingerspelling.
 The fingerspelling alphabet is one of the first things you’ll learn in your sign language journey.

 Fingerspelling teaches you how to write your name on a letter.
-It consists of a series of hand gestures used to spell words or individual letters.
+It consists of a series of hand gestures to spell words or letters.
 This notion is intimately related to the letter F.

-Sign languages use hand movements to spell the letter F, much like we spell the alphabets in spoken languages.
+Sign languages use hand movements to spell the letter F, much like we spell the alphabet in spoken languages.
 Some proper nouns, like people’s names, have no specific signs related to them.
 This is where we use the sign language alphabet to spell out things like people’s names.

 Fingerspelling is an essential component of sign language.
 Their adaptability makes them ideal for communication.